TigheBurnham/Citi-Bike-Share-Challenge/README.md

 The Purpose of this analysis was to learn Tableau and how it's a powerful too that can transform data into an engaging story for a specific audience.
 In this circumstance we were sent a business proposal for a bike-sharing company based out of Des-Moines Iowa.
 In order to convince investors, bike-sharing and trip data based out of NYC was used to create the visualizations.

 In this challenge Pandas was used to change the "trip duration" to a date time datatype.
-Then, the updated data was to create a set of visualizations to show:
+Then, the updated data was used to create a set of visualizations to show:

 - Top Trip Start Locations
 - Top Trip End Locations